-NRECA submits these comments to assist the National Telecommunications & Information Administration (NTIA) in implementing rules for the \$300 million Broadband Infrastructure Deployment Grant Program ("BID") enacted on December 27, 2020 as part of the Consolidated Appropriations Act of 2021, the Coronavirus Response and Relief Supplemental Appropriations Act.1
+NRECA submits these comments to assist the National Telecommunications & Information Administration (NTIA) in implementing rules for the \$1 billion Tribal Broadband Connectivity Grants Program ("Tribal Broadband Program") enacted on December 27, 2020, as part of the Consolidated Appropriations Act of 2021, the Coronavirus Response and Relief Supplemental Appropriations Act.1

-The members of NRECA are dedicated to improving the communities in which they serve and are active in rural economic development efforts.
+The members of NRECA are dedicated to improving the communities in which they serve, including Tribal lands, and are active in rural economic development efforts.
 More than 150 electric co-ops are working toward meaningful and diverse solutions to provide broadband services, which can help bridge the digital divide and jumpstart local economies.
 Another 100 to 200 are exploring the feasibility of providing broadband, either on their own or through partnerships.
 This cooperative commitment is vital for some 30% of rural Americans that still lack access to broadband, compared to about 2% in urban areas.

-The ongoing COVID-19 crisis has put the spotlight on the absolute and outright necessity for ubiquitous high-performing broadband for all Americans.
+The ongoing COVID-19 crisis has put the spotlight on the absolute and outright necessity for ubiquitous high-performing broadband for all Americans and the broadband gap is more pronounced and persistent on Tribal lands.
 The pandemic has forced us to rethink the practice and delivery of healthcare, education, and professional services, among many other things.
 We move forward in the midst, and wake, of the pandemic both on the local and national levels, but a realistic picture is being painted in rural America.
-In many of our communities, the impacts will be challenging and enduring.
-Simply stated, numerous people and businesses in rural America will struggle to emerge into a changed world that depends more each day on remote healthcare (telehealth), remote education (distance learning), and remote work (virtual offices).
+In several of our communities, the impacts will be challenging and enduring.
+Simply stated, numerous people and businesses in rural America, and particularly on Tribal lands, will struggle to emerge into a changed world that depends more each day on remote healthcare (telehealth), remote education (distance learning), and remote work (virtual offices).